Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Adaptive Inference

+Let the partial linear IV model be the maintained hypothesis in model \eqref{NPIV:maintained} with $\mathcal H=\Theta \oplus \mathcal G$.
+The maintained partial linear structure can be easily enforced in the sieve space used to estimate the unconstrained NPIV function.
+For instance, we impose a partial linear structure $\mathcal H$ in our empirical illustration on demand for differential products in Section~\ref{subsec:scanner:data}.
+Monotonicity in all arguments of $h$ can be imposed by $\mathcal H_{0}=\{h\in \Theta \oplus \mathcal G: \theta \geq 0, \partial _{x_{2}} g\geq 0\}$.
+We also allow for second or higher order derivatives in the hypotheses considered above.

-\subsection{Confidence Sets in $L^2$}
+\subsection{Confidence Sets in $L^{2}$}

-One can construct $L^2-$ confidence sets by inverting our data-driven tests for a NPIV function.
-The resulting confidence sets impose conjectured restrictions on the function of interest $h$.
-The $(1-\alpha)-$confidence set for a NPIV function $h$ is given by
+One can construct $L^{2}$ confidence sets for a NPIV function by inverting our adaptive test.
+For any small $\alpha >0$, the $(1-\alpha )$ confidence set for a NPIV function $h$ belonging to a restricted nonparametric class $\mathcal{H}_{0}$ is given by

-This confidence set is fully data-driven and does not depend on additional tuning parameters.
-The following corollary exploits our previous results to characterize the asymptotic size and power properties of our procedure. \begin{corollary} Let Assumptions \ref{A:LB}(i)-(iii), \ref{A:basis}(i)(v), \ref{A:adapt:test}, and \ref{h0:est} be satisfied.
-Let $\textsf r_n$ be the rate of testing given in Theorem \ref{thm:adapt:est:test}.
-Then, for any $\alpha\in(0,1)$ it holds
+This confidence set does not depend on additional tuning parameters.
+The following corollary exploits our previous results to characterize the asymptotic size and power properties of our procedure.